Skip site navigation (1)Skip section navigation (2)

 -d rootprefix

-Defines the root portion of the path name for SCCS history
+Defines the root portion of the path name for SCCS history files.

-the PROJECTDIR environment variable (see ENVIRONMENT VARIABLES
+environment variable (see ENVIRONMENT VARIABLES below).

 -N Enforce sccs(1) to use the new mode.
-This is the mode that has
+This is the mode that has been

-ties, that are called with the -N option to switch them into the
+with the -N option to switch them into the new mode.

-names are also accepted and as a result, there may be problems,
+also accepted and as a result, there may be problems, in case that a

-in case that a file name has been incorrectly converted by
+file name has been incorrectly converted by sccs(1) before calling

-sccs(1) before calling the SCCS low level utilities.
+the SCCS low level utilities.

 /usr/bin/sccs